-At the end of the day, participants will have a precise understanding of the European Union Research and Innovation agenda and how they can contribute to it.
-In addition, practitioners and academics will provide their insights on business-academic collaboration.
-Finally, members will have the possibility to create new connections, get the chance to present their project proposals and join new collaboration opportunities across and beyond Europe.
+At the event, participants gained a precise understanding of the European Union Research and Innovation agenda and how they can contribute to it.
+In addition, practitioners and academics provided their insights on business-academic collaboration.
+Finally, members had the possibility to create new connections, get the chance to present their project proposals and join new collaboration opportunities across and beyond Europe.

-It is our joint ambition to continue the great work from 2016, where last year’s Knowledge Into Action Forum up until now ignited projects worth EUR 16 million in EU funding, involving over 40 member institutions.
+It is our joint ambition to continue the great work from 2016, where last year’s Knowledge Into Action Forum up until now ignited projects worth EUR 11+ million in EU funding.

-The afternoon before, we will also host our Annual General Assembly which marks the network’s yearly gathering, in which the management presents headlines and achievements from the previous year and outline the priorities, milestones and engagement opportunities for the upcoming months.
-In the evening of the 10th, ABIS will afterwards provide the opportunity to join us for a free networking dinner at the conference venue.
+The afternoon before, we also hosted our Annual General Assembly which marks the network’s yearly gathering, in which the management presented headlines and achievements from the previous year and outlined the priorities, milestones and engagement opportunities for the upcoming months.
+In the evening of the 10th, ABIS afterward provided the opportunity to join the networking dinner at the conference venue.

 (All times local)